-Expected result Relevance to: Clarity Feasibility

-то ESIF Europe Country- The situation to be changed as identified in the PA

-and 2020 specific

-the objectives Council

-YEI recommendati

-ons

-More dynamic and Υ Y Y Y The development need is very broad ("Strengthening the digital business Υ

-competitive markets across environment"), hence it is difficult to establish the relevance between the result

-Romania, with associated and the situation to be changed.

-gains for consumers, arising

-from increased use of e-

-commerce

-Improvements to public Υ Y Y Y The development need is very broad ("Strengthening the digital business Y Υ

-services and reduced environment"), hence it is difficult to establish the relevance between the result

-administrative burden, both and the situation to be changed.

-on businesses and citizens,

-arising from the

-implementation of e-

-government 2.0
+Expected result Relevance to: Clarity Feasibility ТО ESIF and the YEI Europe 2020 objectives Country- specific Council recommendati The situation to be changed as identified in the PA ons More dynamic and competitive markets across Romania, with associated gains for consumers, arising from increased use of ecommerce Y Y Y Y The development need is very broad ("Strengthening the digital business environment"), hence it is difficult to establish the relevance between the result and the situation to be changed.
+Y Improvements to public services and reduced administrative burden, both on businesses and citizens, arising from the implementation of egovernment 2.0 Y Y Y Y The development need is very broad ("Strengthening the digital business environment"), hence it is difficult to establish the relevance between the result and the situation to be changed.
+Y Y